Grandparents’ Rights to Child Custody and Visitation in Connecticut

 - Leaving the child with the parents would be detrimental to their well-being

 A ‘parent-like’ relationship is characterized by direct support and guidance.
-For example, if a child has lived for extended periods of time with his or her grandparents, it is a reasonable assumption that the latter took on a parental role by feeding, clothing, sheltering, and guiding them.
+For example, suppose a child has lived for extended periods of time with his or her grandparents.
+In that case, it is a reasonable assumption that the latter took on a parental role by feeding, clothing, sheltering, and guiding them.
 Assuming this responsibility for a lengthy time in the child’s life will give Connecticut grandparents more legal rights to the child.

 The second criteria refers to evidence that a child is in physical or emotional danger in the parent’s care.